swiftlang/swift-evolution/proposals/0368-staticbigint.md

   /// including the sign bit, and excluding the sign extension.
   ///
   /// The following examples show the least significant byte of each value's
   /// binary representation, separated into excluded and included bits.
+Negative
+  /// values are in two's complement.
   ///
   /// * `-4` (`0b11111_100`) is 3 bits.
   /// * `-3` (`0b11111_101`) is 3 bits.